Black Creek Park

 For information and reservations please call 585 753-PARK (7275) or go to our Online Lodge & Shelter Reservation System.

-There are two restrooms in the park.
+There are two restrooms in the park, that are open seasonally, from May 1st to October 31st.
 One is located near the playground area, which is near Pathfinder Shelter, and the other is near Sunnyside Lodge.
 Both bathrooms are flush toilets which are handicap accessible.
 These bathrooms are open to the public for use.
 See the park map for specific locations.

 Before heading out to Black Creek Park print the map.
 The color coded hiking trails and additional details will keep you on the right track.